- Commanding a Turtle

 Practice: Modify DrawBoxes

 Your turn to write some code; modify your DrawBoxes program to use fillRect in place of or in addition to drawRect.

 Figure 7.4 shows what I came up with; just an example...

 Timeout...
 Does this make sense?

-If this (defining and invoking procedures which have inputs) is even the least bit fuzzy, before moving on, check out the way procedure definition with an input is explained in the book: "Thinking About [TLC] Logo" by clicking on this link.
+If defining and invoking procedures which have inputs is even the least bit confusing, before moving on, check out the way procedure definition with an input is explained in the book: "Thinking About [TLC] Logo" by clicking on this link.

 In one of the projects at the end of the Iteration lesson you you were to take something as simple as an arc and use it to draw a flower.
 Here is a simple seascape that is also composed with arcs.